JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 **Practical Considerations:**

+In order to generate enough material for a vaccine, a sizeable biopsy must be taken which can be cut into hundreds or thousands of slices which are treated with the UV laser.
+The process of preparation, photomask placement, exposure and post-processing must be streamlined.

 Immediately after the UV laser (or X ray) you’ll have a burst of reactive molecular species—free radicals, aldehydes, oxidized lipids, broken protein domains, exposed cysteines, etc. These fragments could rapidly rebind, aggregate, or denature, which could: mask antigenic sites, reduce immune visibility, make the “vaccine” messy or less effective.

 The key may be to quench or stabilize the fragments right as they form, before they start cross-linking or misfolding.
 There are two ways to handle this: a buffer solution and chemically capping the fragments.
 You can add the buffer solution to the cells immediately after zapping them or have it there before you zap them.
 Options are listed below for a “fragmentation buffer”.